 "We have all sorts around the Magical world, too, though none so brilliant," Dumbledore remarked.

 "You're no slouch yourself," John demurred, "People normally don't react to him like you."

 Dumbledore was still laughing when Sherlock came back, a familiar-looking little boy in tow.

-While Albus and Mr. Holmes were having their intellectual/verbal sparring match, Minerva was privately worrying about the sort of influence Mr. Holmes had on poor Harry.
+While Albus and Mr. Holmes had their intellectual/verbal sparring match, Minerva privately worried about the sort of influence Mr. Holmes had on poor Harry.
 James and Lily had been bright, but no where near like Sherlock Holmes.
 What if the man cowed Harry's fledgling intellect by his sheer brilliance?